-How might teachers help
+How teachers might help

-A useful teacher approach to fear of classroom speaking seems to have been originally suggested in 1940.
-This paper contained sensible advice to teachers of not suggesting to children any techniques for controlling stuttering.
+A useful teacher approach to fear of classroom speaking seems to have been originally suggested in 1940.130 This paper contained sensible advice to teachers of not suggesting to children any techniques for controlling stuttering.
 Instead, the teacher can confidentially discuss with a child how help might be offered in the classroom, and together they can formulate a strategy for handling the matter.
-The interview study mentioned previously indicated that such a constructive, individualised approach rarely occurred for the participants.
-A report of New Zealand teachers suggested that they have limited knowledge of strategies to assist students who stutter.
+The interview study mentioned previously128 indicated that such a constructive, individualised approach rarely occurred for the participants.
+A report of New Zealand teachers suggested that they have limited knowledge of strategies to assist students who stutter.131

 It might be expected that anxiety about reading aloud in class can worsen for children who stutter when the class takes turns to speak.
 Apprehension about speaking, and quite often physiological signs of anxiety, can build steadily.
-Such anxiety about an impending classroom speech has featured in interviews of adults recounting school experiences, with this one being particularly informative:
+Such anxiety about an impending classroom speech has featured in interviews of adults recounting school experiences: